 This fall made them realize a lot of things and made them see things very differently.
 There were only two options left for Ashish Hemrajani; either to shut the business down and go with the jobs that were being offered to him or keep hope in the business, invest all that he had and take a huge risk and start all over again.
-So with confidence he decided to stick with the business but this time he was really cautious and did things differently.
-After the Dot Com Tsunami was over, the market completely changed in India with better Internet, debit and credit cards facilities and infrastructure was also improvised.
+So with confidence, he decided to stick with the business but this time he was really cautious and did things differently.
+After the Dot Com Tsunami was over, the market completely changed in India with better Internet, debit, and credit card facilities, and infrastructure was also improvised.

-But with the downfall they learnt that they had to be really smart in the business and decided that the software that they earlier offered for free would now be given at a price to pay.
+But with the downfall, they learned that they had to be really smart in the business and decided that the software that they earlier offered for free would now be given at a price to pay.

 They now had a business model in place and they were all ready for their great comeback.

 So now that they were ready for their comeback, they started approaching new investors, and luckily in March 2007, Network 18 invested in their business giving them a 60% stake in their business.